 1/2 cup unsalted butter or coconut oil

-1 cup of cream cheese or yogurt cheese – full fat
+1 cup of cream cheese, yogurt cheese or sour cream (if in a pinch) – full fat – do not use low or fat free

 1 cup brown sugar